List of EastEnders characters introduced in 1998: Eliot Saunders

 Eliot Saunders, played by Lawrence Lambert, is the father of Josh Saunders (Jon Lee) and former husband of Julie Haye (Karen Henthorn).
 Eliot is angry about Julie taking Josh to live in Scotland.
 As Eliot is Jewish, Josh is obliged to have a Bar Mitzvah to appease his father before he leaves for Scotland.
 Josh is initially opposed to this, as he is not remotely interested in religion.
 He starts missing his Bar Mitzvah tutorials, which does not please Eliot who says he and his family will not support Josh in his life if he does not go through with it.
 Josh ultimately decides to go ahead with the Bar Mitzvah.
 It takes place in March 1998.
+This is Eliot's last appearance.

 Hayley Edwards

 Hayley Edwards, played by Karin Diamond, is the sister of Huw (Richard Elis), who tries to contact her brother in February 1998 to tell him that their father has died.
 She leaves messages with Huw's friend Lenny Wallace (Desune Coleman), but Huw denies knowing anyone called Hayley (he had fallen out with his family when he was caught in bed with his fiancée's sister).
 Hayley then arrives in Walford to persuade him to attend the funeral, but he flatly refuses until the last minute, when he takes the train home to Wales with her.